Skip to content

 Once you fully disable the attacker from continuing the attack; the use of force against them should also stop.
 But, we must be aware of the risk of multiple attackers.

-After use of force in defense of self or another
+After defensive use of force

 Once you stopped or disabled the threat, if safe to do so (beware of third parties and weapons); consider rendering First Aid or other assistance to the now disabled attacker.
 And contact the police if possible.